pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 For filtering documents within a segment, Pinot supports the following indexing techniques:

-* Inverted index - Used for exact lookups
+* Inverted index: Used for exact lookups.
 * Range index - Used for range queries.
 * Text index - Used for phrase, term, boolean, prefix, or regex queries.
 * Geospatial index - Based on H3, a hexagon-based hierarchical gridding.